 Now to to figure out which side is the incoming end of the water pump where we want to hook our hose to to draw the antifreeze from, how I typically do it is, there’s going to be a flex line coming off that pump, going usually to the underbelly or to our water tank where our fresh water is held.
 On the other side of the pump you may see a T or some hard plumbing to it.
 So usually that single flex line is going to be your incoming side of the pump.
 So what I’m going to do right now is undo that.
 You might get a little water run out there from the head of the pump.
 That’s what the paper towels are going to be for, to cleanup a little bit.
 Now I’m going to install my winterization hose, which I’ve done here.
 And again, if you’ve got a Sure flow pump, which is going to be a, a metal case with a black head on it, we would use a 1/2″ male pipe thread, where the jet pump is a quick connect fitting.

 So now with the water off, pump off, system we left the pressure, I can go ahead and pump this in and you’ll see water run out.
 I’m just going to hold that in there, and now I’ve got antifreeze.
 Our system has been winterized.
 All right.
 So after we are done with our city water fill, what I like do is I take the paper towels that I mentioned earlier in the video.
 I like to tear off a couple of them and kind of leave some in the base of my sinks and my shower.
 That cleans up the little bit of antifreeze that, may have been left in the sink or the shower.
 Also it’ll catch any residuals that will come out of here.
 If you have any antifreeze left in the jug, from your winterization process, you can go ahead and pour the extra down the trap.
 It’s a little bit extra line of defense there.
 Again, all these things can be purchased, at our Pete’s RV online store.
 That can be, accessed from PetesRV. com.
 There’s pump converters and things out there that might make your winterization process easier.
-The other thing with this video that we’vejust made is, I kept it very simple, down to basics on this.
-There is some devices out there that do need attention that I did not mention in this video, sewer flushes, washer and dryers, ice makers, things like that.
+The other thing with this video that we’ve just made is, I kept it very simple, down to basics on this.
+There are some devices out there that do need attention that I did not mention in this video, sewer flushes, washer and dryers, ice makers, things like that.
 That’s stuff you really want to bring to your local dealer and have done.
 That way you won’t have issue with it in the spring.
-But, this,this should, get you going on where you need to be, and maybe give you little pointers, and I hoped you learned something.
+But this should get you going on where you need to be, and maybe give you little pointers, and I hoped you learned something about RV servicing.